IMRF Roundtable 2 Consultation

 At UNODC, we have recently launched an initiative in that direction, the Public-Private Partnerships (PPP) Project, which aims to improve effective partnership between the public and private sectors with a view to better assisting Member States in their implementation of the UNTOC and its supplementing Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children.

-In reply to One of the key priorities… by Andy Shen
+In reply to by Andy Shen

 I'm hoping that Roundtable 2 will be able to highlight the idea of international cooperation regarding family reunification.